-However, it does depend on the IP addresses of master and slave, and the admin related ports used by the web interface, heartbeat, and HAProxy.
+However, it does depend on the IP addresses of the master and slave, and the admin related ports used by the web interface, heartbeat, and HAProxy.
 If those settings are changed, the firewall lockdown wizard will need to be re-run in order to reflect the changes.
-The re-run of the firewall lockdown wizard will adapt the rc.lockdownwizard.conf definitions file automatically - all your changes in the script rc.lockdownwizard won't be touched when you re-run the firewall lockdown wizard.
+Re-running the firewall lockdown wizard will adapt the rc.lockdownwizard.conf definitions file automatically - any changes made to the script rc.lockdownwizard will remain when you re-run the firewall lockdown wizard.